saulpw/visidata/docs/pipes.md

 ---

-## STDOUT pipe/redirect
+## stdin/stdout pipe/redirect

-Visdata is pipe-friendly, it works well with other tools in a pipeline.
-Visidata can interactively filter stdin, and save the results to stdout.

-Visdata is more convenient than standard Unix filtering commands because it allows interactive edits in the middle of a pipeline.
+VisiData works with other tools in a pipeline.
+VisiData will read any piped input from stdin as a sheet, and save the results of any remaining sheets to stdout Visdata allows interactive edits in the middle of a pipeline.
-Visidata shines over other pickers like `fzf` with the ability to select lines based on values other than the name of the items being selected.
-Visidata understands numeric, date, currency, and custom values.
-Visidata can sort by file size, sort processes by memory usage, or last modification times.
-By first sorting or filtering by this metadata, you can more easily find what file(s) or process(es) you want to choose.

    - Use it to manually update (sort, filter, edit) tabular data in a pipeline  `mysql < query.sql | vd | awk 'awkity {awk}'
    - Use it to interactively pick processes to kill `ps -ef | vd | tail -n +2 | xargs --no-run-if-empty kill`